dottedmag/ppow/README.md

 SIGTERM to the daemon instead, which causes devd to exit and be restarted by ppow.

-By default ppow interprets commands using a [built-in POSIX-like shell](https://github.com/mvdan/sh).
-Some external shells are also supported, and can be used by setting `@shell` variable in your "ppow.conf" file.
+By default ppow interprets commands using `sh`.
+Some other external shells are also supported, and can be used by setting `shell` variable in your "ppow.toml" file.

 # File watch patterns